 On October 19, 2015, we entered into an employment agreement with Joyce LaViscount to serve as our Chief Financial Officer and Chief Operating Officer.
 Pursuant to the employment agreement, Ms. LaViscount will receive a base salary at an annualized rate of \$300,000 for her employment term, which is at-will.
-In addition to Ms. LaViscount's base salary, she shall have the opportunity to receive a target annual bonus of 25% of the base salary, conditional upon, and subject to upward or downward adjustment based upon achievements and individual goals to be established in good faith by our CEO and Ms. LaViscount.
+In addition to Ms. LaViscount's base salary, she shall have the opportunity to receive a target annual bonus of 25% of the base salary, conditional upon, and subject to upward or downward adjustment based upon achievements and individual goals to be established in good faith by our CEO and Ms. LaViscount, which goals have not yet been established.
 If Ms. LaViscount is terminated without cause or if Ms. LaViscount resigns for good reason, we will pay Ms. LaViscount an aggregate amount equal to the sum of her base salary and the earned portion of the annual bonus paid for the year of her termination of which such amount is to be paid in equal monthly installments during the twelve month period following such termination of employment.

-Employment Agreement with Jonathan Sackier, MD
+Employment Agreement with Jonathan Sackier

-On December 1, 2014, we entered into an employment agreement with Dr. Jonathan Sackier to serve as our Chief Medical Officer.
-Pursuant to the employment agreement, Dr. Sackier will receive a base salary at an annualized rate of \$300,000 for his employment term, which is at-will.
-In addition to Dr. Sackier's base salary, he shall have the opportunity to receive a target annual bonus of 25% of the base salary, conditional upon, and subject to upward or downward adjustment based on upon, achievements and individual goals to be established in good faith by our CEO and Dr. Sackier.
-If Dr. Sackier is terminated without cause, or if he resigns for good reason, we will pay Dr. Sackier an aggregate amount equal to the sum of his base salary and the earned portion of the annual bonus paid for the year of his termination of which such amount is to be paid in equal monthly installments during the twelve month period following such termination of employment.
+On December 1, 2014, we entered into an employment agreement with Jonathan Sackier to serve as our Chief Medical Officer.
+Pursuant to the employment agreement, Mr. Sackier will receive a base salary at an annualized rate of \$300,000 for his employment term, which is at-will.
+In addition to Mr. Sackier's base salary, he shall have the opportunity to receive a target annual bonus of 25% of the base salary, conditional upon, and subject to upward or downward adjustment based on upon, achievements and individual goals to be established in good faith by our CEO and Mr. Sackier, which goals have not yet been established.
+If Mr. Sackier is terminated without cause or if Mr. Sackier resigns for good reason, we will pay Mr. Sackier an aggregate amount equal to the sum of his base salary and the earned portion of the annual bonus paid for the year of his termination of which such amount is to be paid in equal monthly installments during the twelve month period following such termination of employment.